Overview of Local History Collection

 - French Canadian Collection — over 400 volumes (some in French) including many marriage records from parishes in Quebec.
 The Loiselle Quebec Marriage Index is the largest index of marriages in Quebec Province.

-- Plat maps from various other Wisconsin Counties in book form and on microfilm, both 19th and 20th
+- Plat maps from other Wisconsin Counties in book form and on microfilm, both 19th and 20th centuries

-- Current and historic maps of the United States and the world including the Poland Historical Atlas and the Atlas of the German Empire 1892 and Atlas of the Austro-Hungarian Empire 1892 and many other European countries.
+- Current and historic maps of the United States and the world including the Poland Historical Atlas, Atlas of the German Empire 1892, Atlas of the Austro-Hungarian Empire 1892. and many other European countries.

 The Local History area has many regional and state genealogy, history, and historic preservation periodicals including: